The Aims of Psychotherapy

 About Roselyn Abbott

-I provide counselling and psychotherapy, with a background of over 20 years experience in counselling agencies, the NHS and private practice.
-With a free initial meeting for all enquirers, I offer affordable, confidential therapy to individuals, couples, and parents with infants.
-I work both briefly and long-term, and I am comprehensively trained to attune closely to your needs as the client.
-Furt… Read more
+I am currently working online only via Skype, Zoom, WhatsApp & via mobile phone.
+I provide counselling and psychotherapy, with a background of over 25 years experience in counselling agencies, the NHS and private practice.
+With a free initial meeting for all enquirers, I offer affordable, confidential therapy to individuals, couples, families and parents with infants.
+I work both briefly and l… Read more

 Can also offer telephone / online appointments.